By Cami Nicoll

 Can famous TikTokers like Charli D’amelio with a staggering 115.5M TikTok followers consider themselves at celebrity level?
 At first I would’ve told you no way, but then I saw her on The Tonight Show Starring Jimmy Fallon and it completely changed my thoughts on the success of these self-made influencers.
 My previous perception of talk shows as a rare insider look at some of Hollywood’s biggest A-listers are now shared with 15 year olds who do dances in front of their iPhone.

 So what makes someone a celebrity?
 Are celebrities and influencers even distinguishable at this point?
-These are all questions I’ve had over the past year or so following the launch of ultra-successful app TikTok, worth $60B and rapidly inclining.
+Do they purchase TikTok followers (find where to buy tiktok followers) in order to increase their popularity?
+These are all questions I’ve had over the past year or so following the launch of the ultra-successful app TikTok, worth $60B and rapidly inclining.

 One distinguishable feature between traditional celebrities and social media content creators, however, is that with influencers, you’re constantly seeing their content on your apps at any time and anywhere.
 The masses are able to access that content on a daily basis and for free so you may start to feel as if you know them, whether than tuning into traditional scheduled entertainment that you have to wait for.
 Traditional celebrities back in the day, before social media, typically were one of two kinds: television/movie actors or music artists.
 Whereas now we are constantly able to keep up to speed with the influences of today, putting up a divide from the traditional celebrities who grew their fame without social media and were unreachable if you didn’t tune in to the television channel every Thursday or go to the theater to see the movie during its limited box office window.